alex-petrenko/sample-factory/docs/12-community/contribution.md

 You can contribute in many different ways: giving ideas, answering questions, reporting bugs, proposing enhancements, improving the documentation, fixing bugs.

-Many thanks in advance to every contributor!
+Huge thanks in advance to every contributor!

 ## How to work on an open Issue?